 Professor Underwood began teaching at the University of Kentucky in 1980.
 Prior to that he clerked for U.S. District Judge David S. Porter (1976-78) and practiced at the Columbus, Ohio firm of Vorys, Sater Seymour and Pease.
 Professor Underwood served as the Chairman of the Kentucky Bar Associations Ethics Committee (1984-1998), Chairman of the Unauthorized Practice Committee (1984-1996), and Chairman of the KBA Model Rules Committee (1988-1989).
 He was a member of the ABA Standing Committee on Ethics and Professional Responsibility (2011-2014).
 He is a Fellow of the American Bar Foundation and a Life Fellow of the Kentucky Bar Foundation.
-Professor Underwood is currently a member of the Kentucky Supreme Court Evidence Rules Review Commission.
 He served in the Army from 1969 to 1973, and he is a Viet Nam War Veteran.

 Richard H. Underwood

 - B.S., summa cum laude, The Ohio State University (1969)

 - J.D., summa cum laude, The Ohio State University (1976)